wagtail/wagtail/docs/getting_started/tutorial.rst

 passing in the slug of the current category.
 We also display the category name in the header.
 You'll probably want to do something similar on ``blog_page.html``.

-And with that, we've got both tags and categories working, and our categories system is nice and dry.
+And with that, we've got both tags and categories working, and our categories system is nice and DRY because we used a single model (view) to handle both the blog's homepage and its category displays.

 .. figure:: ../_static/images/tutorial/tutorial_14.png
   :alt: Blog category view